Sharathp9585/Excel-Sales-Analytics/README.md

 *Create Customer Performance and Market Performance vs. Sales Target Reports for Atliq Hardware*

-- A [Customer Performance Report](https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/Customer%20Performance%20Report.pdf) essential to understand how Atliq's customers are interacting with thier products.
+- A [Customer Performance Report](https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/Customer%20Performance%20Report.pdf) essential to understand how Atliq's customers are interacting with their products.
 - A [Market Performance vs. Sales Target Report](https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/Market%20Performance%20vs%20Target%20Report.pdf) to compare Atliq's actual sales performance against their goals.

   ------**Why Sales Analytics?** I'm learning that sales analytics are crucial for monitoring, understanding, and ultimately driving sales performance for Atliq Hardware.
   They help in recognizing patterns and tracking important metrics.

   ------**Why Analyze Sales Data?** Analyzing sales data allows us to identify trends and track Atliq's progress against our sales objectives.

   Role of These Reports: Through these reports, my aim is to understand Atliq Hardware's customer behavior and identify new market opportunities.

 2) **Finance Report Objectives**:

-*Create Profit and Loss(P&L) Reports by Fiscal Year as well as by Market for Atliq Hardware*
+*Create Profit and Loss (P&L) Reports by Fiscal Year as well as by Market for Atliq Hardware*

--A P&L statement by [Year](https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Fiscal%20Year.pdf) and by [Months](https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Months.pdf) to understand Atliq's yearly financial performance.
+- A P&L statement by [Year](https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Fiscal%20Year.pdf) and by [Months](https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Months.pdf) to understand Atliq's yearly financial performance.

--A [Market P&L Statement](https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Markets.pdf) to gauge the financial health across different markets.
+- A [Market P&L Statement](https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Markets.pdf) to gauge the financial health across different markets.

   ------**Why Finance Analytics?** Finance analytics are key to evaluating financial performance, aiding in decision-making, and communicating with stakeholders at Atliq Hardware.

   ------Importance of Finance Data Analysis: It's crucial for benchmarking Atliq's performance and setting the groundwork for future budgeting and forecasting.

   **Role of These Reports:** These reports are my first step in aligning financial planning with Atliq Hardware's strategic goals and instilling confidence in their financial future.

+## Key Insights Developed:

+1. 2021 witnessed the peak of Net sales over the preceding years (2019, 2020), though 2019 saw the highest Gross Margin percentage.
+2. Amazon emerges as the prime customer, representing 16% of the total Net sales across all customers.
+3. The leading markets by Net Sales include India (161M), USA (87M), and South Korea (48M).
+4. The months of November and December consistently showcase the highest Net sales throughout all fiscal years (2019, 2020, 2021).
+5. The average growth rate of Net Sales across all customers from 2020 to 2021 is an impressive 301%.

 ## Technical Skills Developed:
  - [x]	Learned the basics of ETL (Extract, Transform, Load) methodology.